Muzza1103/Project-Optimizing-Installation-Cost-of-Charging-Stations-in-an-Agglomeration-Community/README.md

     For linux and Macos users:

-    * give the permission to run the script with "chmod +x run.sh"
+    * give the permission to run the script with the"chmod +x run.sh" command.
-    * run the script with ./run.sh
+    * run the script through "./run.sh"
-    * give the absolute path to your javafx SDK. for example:"/home/user/javafx-sdk/lib"
+    * give the path to your javafx SDK. for example:"/home/user/javafx-sdk/lib"

     For Windows users: